 - File: This indicates you wish to upload a whole file as a secret credential.
 Specify the name of the credential, the path to the file, and contents of the file.

-- SSH Public Key: This special type of credential is used for connecting via SSH to a Jupyter server resource.
-Any SSH connection with a valid SSH key can connect to any resource in your account.
+- SSH Public Key: This special type of credential is used for connecting via SSH to a resource.

 Complete the form one time for each credential you wish to add.
 When completed, you should see the credentials now in the Credentials page, like this.